forumone/nextjs-project/starterkits/wp/app/_components/blocks/README.md

 # WpBlocksFragment

-This directory is used to define React components for rendering custom WordPress blocks and to generate a GraphQL fragment `WpBlocksFragment` which should be used wherever you query WordPress properties `editorBlocks` or `innerBlocks`.
+This directory is used to define React components for rendering custom WordPress blocks and to generate a GraphQL fragment `WpBlocksFragment` which should be used wherever you query WordPress properties `editorBlocks` or `innerBlocks` (the GraphQL type `EditorBlock`).
 Example:

 ```ts
 import WpBlocksFragment from '@/app/_components/blocks/WpBlocksFragment';